Do you ever watch those programmes on TV that trace a person’s ancestry? Or perhaps you’ve had your own ancestry traced.

 Do any of these symptoms sound familiar to you now that you are in or past your menopause transition?

-This is what Professor Sarnyai reminded me in his presentation – the link between mitochondria and inflammatory changes and why we have to look after our brain, not only throughout our life, but also, during menopause.
+This is what Professor Sarnyai reminded me about – the link between our ageing mitochondria and inflammatory changes and why we have to look after our brain, not only throughout our life, but also, during menopause.

 The Pillars of Brain Health (Sarnyai, 2022)